donNewtonAlpha/voltha/k8s/foundry-node/basic-voltha-setup.md

 ## type logout to exit onos shell
 ```

-## VOLTHA CORE DONE
+At this point voltha and its required pods are running.
+Use the CLI or API to add your OLT "linecard".
+We typically use EdgeCore OLT devices.

 ## USEFUL SCRIPTS AND ALIASES

-Add this to your .bashrc file
+Add this to your .bashrc file for ease of system usage.
 ```
 alias purge='~/source/voltha/k8s/foundry-node/scripts/etcd-clean.sh purge'
 alias vcli='ssh -p 5022 -o StrictHostKeyChecking=no voltha@vcli.voltha.svc.cluster.local'